proofy/TimeTracker/README.md

 3. Press start to start the recording
 4. Press stop to end the recording and save the task

-## Install
+## Build instruction
-Just start the installer for linux/windows or build the sourcecode by your own.
+Just use gradle to build this project.
+Excecute the command 'gradle jfxJar' to create the application.